Natestah/blitzsearch.nvim/README.md

 ## TODO's:
 * 🔲 Editor Context
   * ❓ Does VM have workspace? or is it just working dir
+  * 🔲 Automatically switch the Editor to Nvim with the context
   * ✅ Get Selected word
   * ✅ If not selected, word at caret
-  * 🔲 Write Context to shared Config folder ( poormansipc ) for Blitz Search to parse and act
+  * ✅ Write Context to shared Config folder ( poormansipc ) for Blitz Search to parse and act
-* 🔲 Search This command uses Editor Context to send replace Search Signal to Blitz search
+* ✅ Search This command uses Editor Context to send replace Search Signal to Blitz search
-* 🔲 Replace This command uses Editor Context to send replace signal to Blitz search
+* ✅ Replace This command uses Editor Context to send replace signal to Blitz search

 * ✅ Basic bootstrap for Blitz Search, Call out Blitz.Exe
 * ✅ Respond to Goto Events from Blitz
+  * 🔲 Work out / handle mode selection ( force mode on selecting results)
   * ⚠️ Mostly works but occasionally hit swap file warnings, may be resolved with Preview goto when simply selecting

 ## Setup